boztopuz/boztopuz/README.md

 - 👋 Hi, I’m @boztopuz
-- 👀 I’m interested in Mobile Developer(such as Flutter, React Native)
+- 👀 I’m interested in Mobile Developer(such as Native iOS development, Flutter)
-- 🌱 I’m currently learning Flutter/Dart
+- 🌱 I’m currently learning Swift
-- 💞️ I’m looking to collaborate on Software Developer
+- 💞️ I’m looking to collaborate on iOS Developer
 - 📫 How to reach me boztopuz@gmail.com

 <!---